RyanParsley/rpdc/src/content/note/zod.md

 look at how to integrate them into your app.

-[The blog post would continue with sections on installation, basic usage, advanced features, and best practices for using Zod with TypeScript in an app.
+[The blog post would continue with sections on installation, basic usage, advanced features, and best practices for using Zod with TypeScript in an app.]
-Would you like me to expand on any of these sections?]

 ## Addressing Concerns: Brittleness and Workflow